MK Party chief whip Mmabatho Mokoena-Zondie gets R30K bail in extortion case

 Hawks spokesperson warrant officer Zinzi Hani said Mokoena-Zondi defrauded the members of approximately R233 317.99.

-“It is alleged that during August 2024 to December 2024 the suspect head hunted and recruited four individuals into the party as researchers and during their employment she demanded payments under the pretext it was for the legal cost of the President of the same party.
+“It is alleged that during August 2024 to December 2024 the suspect headhunted and recruited four individuals into the party as researchers, and during their employment, she demanded payments under the pretext that it was for the legal cost of the president of the same party.
 They were forced to pay fifty to sixty percent of their salaries,” said Hani.

 ‘Innocent until proven guilty’

+The MKP said it is engaging internally and assessing the full circumstances surrounding the allegations and subsequent charges.

-“The MK party reaffirms the constitutional principle of the presumption of innocence, that no person is guilty until proven so by the court or law.
+“The MK party reaffirms the constitutional principle of the presumption of innocence, that no person is guilty until proven so by the court of law.

 “The Party confirms Hon.
 Mokoena-Zondi voluntarily presented herself to the relevant authorities this morning, following which she was formally arrested and charged.